ksaye/vision-ai-developer-kit-audio/samples/1-audioAquisition/README.md

 ```

+## (option 3) Use my sample files

+You can download the sample files that are demonstrated in the video here: [3876 15 second wave file](https://kevinsayazstorage.blob.core.windows.net/public/3876samplewavefiles.zip)

 ## Verifying data is being collected

 Log into the [Azure Portal](http://portal.azure.com) to verify your .WAV files are being uploaded into the named container during the allowed hours.